Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 Why This Adjustment?

 “The Treasury isn't "passively responding to markets"—it's actively managing duration structure.
-This is隐形 financial engineering.
+TBAC's optimal issuance model shows current composition is near the efficient frontier.

 1. Strong Short-End Demand